 When looking for wearable blankets, why not approach the masters of blanket weaving?
 Pendleton has taken their wool blanket and made a coat out of it ($499).
 Let this replace your basic camel hair option, and look spiffy enough for a trip to Wegman’s.

 Maybe you prefer a more fashion-forward option?
 This Wool-Blend Cape ($1195) by Rag & Bone is what winter dreams are made of.
+It’s now sold-out (you can try to find it on eBay or Poshmark); but this Ralph Lauren cape ($200) is a well-priced second choice.
 Wear this over your stained sweats or your pajamas and look instantly chic yet comfortable.

 Need something to help with your Seasonal Affective Disorder?
 A cheerful Quilt Coat will bring some color to your black hole of despair.
 If you have your own vintage quilt, you can send it to Psychic Outlaw, who will create one for you from your recycled textile—or you can buy the quilt from them at their weekly “quilt drop.”
 (Read their recent NY Times profile for more info about the company.)